Benefits of EB5 Visa

 Full-time employment means employment of a qualifying employee by the new commercial enterprise in a position that requires a minimum of 35 working hours per week.
 In the case of the Immigrant Investor Pilot Program, "full-time employment" also means employment of a qualifying employee in a position that has been created indirectly from investments associated with the Pilot Program.

 A job-sharing arrangement whereby two or more qualifying employees share a full-time position will count as full-time employment provided the hourly requirement per week is met.
 This definition does not include combinations of part-time positions or full-time equivalents even if, when combined, the positions meet the hourly requirement per week.
 The position must be permanent, full-time and constant.
-The two qualified employees sharing the job must be permanent and share the associated benefits normally related to any permanent, full-time position, including payment of both workman’s compensation and unemployment premiums for the position by the employer.If you have any questions about Job creation requirements for EB5, please, feel free to If you have any questions, please contact us. at Davies & Associates, so we can help you
+The two qualified employees sharing the job must be permanent and share the associated benefits normally related to any permanent, full-time position, including payment of both workman’s compensation and unemployment premiums for the position by the employer.If you have any questions about Job creation requirements for EB5, please feel free to contact us at Davies & Associates, so we can help you

 Capital means cash, equipment, inventory, other tangible property, cash equivalents and indebtedness secured by assets owned by the alien entrepreneur, provided that the alien entrepreneur is personally and primarily liable and that the assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness.
 All capital shall be valued at fair-market value in United States dollars.
 Assets acquired, directly or indirectly, by unlawful means (such as criminal activities) shall not be considered capital for the purposes of section 203(b)(5) of the Act.